Home » Dessert Recipes » Cookies & Bars » Keto Lemon Cookies

 Ginger – Adding a little bit of ginger to the cookie dough mix might give it a fun and delicious flavor.
 Lemon ginger is a popular combination in herbal teas.
 It is warm and flavorful.

-Lemon Glaze - If you're not a fan of powdered sugar, you can mix a little bit of heavy cream and some lemon extract and drizzle it on top of the chilled cookies.
+Lemon Glaze – If you’re not a fan of powdered sugar, you can mix a little bit of heavy cream and some lemon extract or fresh lemon juice and drizzle it on top of the chilled cookies.

 Citrus – Just use zest from another citrus fruit instead.
 Lime, grapefruit, and orange are all nice choices to replace the lemon in these cookies.

-White Chocolate Chips - Add some ChocZero white chocolate chips to the batter or melt some and drizzle over the cooled cookies.
+White Chocolate Chips – Add some sugar free white chocolate chips to the batter or melt some and drizzle over the cooled cookies.

-Nut-Free - Unfortunately, coconut flour will not work in this recipe.
-If you want these keto lemon cookies to be nut-free using sunflower seed flour is a better sub.
+Nut-Free – Unfortunately, coconut flour will not work in this recipe.
+If you want these low carb lemon cookies to be nut-free using sunflower seed flour is a better sub.

 Common Questions